cylc/cylc-doc/src/tutorial/runtime/introduction.rst

 .. ifnotslides::

-   The Cylc TUI (Terminal User Interface) is bundled with Cylc and enables you to view and interact with your workflow.
+   The Cylc TUI (Terminal User Interface) enables you to view and interact with your workflows.

    To start the Cylc TUI: